osipov/district-insurance-sample/README.md

 The scenario is described in more detail in the [Demo](https://github.com/osipov/district-insurance-sample/blob/master/README.md#demo) section.

-Option 2.
 Deploy to the IBM Container Service from a command line
 -------------------------------------------------
 *NOTE* These steps will only work on Linux or OS X. If you are running Windows, you should use the Docker Machine option described earlier.